ksahlin/isONcorrect/README.md

 ## Output

 The output of `run_isoncorrect` is one file per cluster with identical headers to the original reads.

+### Few large clusters

+For some datasets, e.g. targeted data, `isONclust` can produce highly uneven clusters, i.e., a few very large clusters and some/many small ones.
+In such cases, runtime can be reduced if the argument `--split_wrt_batches` is specified to `run_isoncorrect`.

 ## Parallelization across nodes